MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 description: "Learn how to use the Exchange Online PowerShell V2 module to connect to Security & Compliance Center PowerShell with modern authentication and/or multi-factor authentication (MFA)."
 ---

-# Connect to Security & Compliance Center PowerShell using the EXO V2 module
+# Connect to Security & Compliance Center PowerShell

 The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) uses modern authentication and works with multi-factor authentication (MFA) for connecting to all Exchange-related PowerShell environments in Microsoft 365: Exchange Online PowerShell, Security & Compliance PowerShell, and standalone Exchange Online Protection (EOP) PowerShell.
 For more information about the EXO V2 module, see [About the Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).